Maharlika Pilipinas Basketball League: Team rivalries

+Within just its first decade, the MPBL has already developed rivalries between its teams.
+Due to the league using a single round-robin format in every season thus far, the league’s rivalries mostly revolve around playoff series.
+Others may involve contention within the division and/or the league overall.

+As of 2026, the league's only notable active rivalry is the Batangas City–Zamboanga rivalry.
+Both teams met in the playoffs four times in seven seasons, including three straight from 2019 to 2022 and a division finals series in 2022.
+Additionally, all four series went the full length.
+Historical rivalries include Davao Occidental–San Juan, Nueva Ecija–San Juan, Pampanga–San Juan, and Nueva Ecija–Pampanga.

-Season format
+Season structure

 Preseason

-Before the regular season begins, an invitational tournament is usually held as part of the preseason.
+Before the regular season, the league holds a Preseason Invitational tournament, featuring a set number of teams.
 The tournament is divided into two phases: the group stage and the playoffs.
 In the group stage, the participating teams are divided into multiple groups, where each team will play against their group opponents once.
 The top two teams of each group advance to a single-elimination playoffs.

 Regular season

 The regular season utilizes a single round-robin tournament format, where each team plays against all of the other teams once, regardless of division alignment.
 The league uses FIBA rules for all of its games.
 The league uses the number of wins as its first metric for determining rankings and any ties are broken using the quotient system.

 Two or three games are scheduled each day to be played in a single venue, thus a majority of the league's games are considered neutral-site games.
-The home team typically plays in the final game, although in some occasions, it may also be a neutral-site game.
-Should any games be postponed or suspended, most commonly due to natural disasters like typhoons, the games would be moved towards the end of the regular season schedule.
-The affected games will only be played or resumed if there are any playoff implications for any of the teams involved.
+In most cases, the home team typically plays in the final game.
+Should any games be postponed or suspended, most commonly due to natural disasters like typhoons, those will be moved towards the back end of the regular season and are only played if there are postseason implications.

 Similar to the PBA, league also schedules series of out-of-town games throughout the regular season, known as Invasion series, where consecutive gamedays take place in areas far from the Greater Manila Area, such as Visayas and Mindanao.
-Invasion series also cover the league's international games.
+Invasion series also covers the league's international games.